Mallorca

 Tips for Faster Appointments

-• Check online at 7:30 in the morning - cancelled slots are released early
+• Check online early in the morning - cancelled slots are released early

-• Ask a garage: some garages have allocations and can arrange appointments faster
+• Ask a garage: some garages can help arrange appointments faster

 What to Do Until Your Appointment